 After he became Wofford’s 10th president in 2000, Benjamin B. Dunlap, who had taught at Wofford since 1993 as Chapman Family Professor of the Humanities, completed the long-awaited restoration and technological modernization of Main Building, with special emphasis on Leonard Auditorium.
 Located on the first floor were the Campus Ministry Center and Mickel Chapel, with several memorials to faculty and alumni.
 After careful study, Wofford trustees approved a gradual plan to increase the size of the student body to about 1,600 with a full-time faculty-to-student ratio of 1 to 11.
 The development of the award-winning Wofford Village, with apartment-style housing to renew personal relationships among seniors helped make this growth possible.
 “Fun Funds” also broadened social and recreational opportunities involving the entire student community.
 Dunlap went on to challenge the faculty to “make connections,” combining the core curriculum with new majors in theatre, Chinese and environmental studies as well as advanced and highly innovative opportunities for research, internships and study abroad.
 Additionally, the faculty created interdisciplinary programs in Latin American and Caribbean studies, African and African-American studies, gender studies and Middle Eastern and North African studies.
 In 2008, Dunlap signed the Presidents Climate Commitment, signaling the beginning of a new “Gold, Black & Green” initiative.
 Its academic component was an interdisciplinary major in environmental studies that incorporated perspectives from the natural sciences, social sciences and the humanities.
 Students studied both on campus and at the college’s Goodall Environmental Studies Center at Glendale, which has received LEED Platinum certification.
 Annual Open Doors surveys conducted by the Institute of International Education consistently ranked Wofford in the top group of all baccalaureate colleges and universities in the nation in the percentage of students who received academic credit overseas.
 Faculty earned national recognition in the development of multi-disciplinary learning communities.

 The closing years of Dunlap’s tenure saw some exciting new institutional developments that helped bridge the gap between educational theory and action.
-The Space in The Mungo Center, established in 2010, focused on building upon a liberal arts foundation to help students develop an advanced set of professional skills desired by employers and valued in the marketplace.
+The Career Center, established in 2010, focused on building upon a liberal arts foundation to help students develop an advanced set of professional skills desired by employers and valued in the marketplace.
 The Center for Global and Community Engagement provided new perspectives on spiritual life and mutual understanding as well as new avenues of service to a hopeful city facing many challenges.
 The Center for Innovation and Learning supported the faculty with fresh ideas and added resources for the improvement of teaching.

 On July 1, 2013, following a national search, Dr. Nayef H. Samhat became Wofford’s 11th president.
 He had been provost and professor of political science and international studies at Kenyon College since 2009.
 Samhat quickly embraced the college’s mission and led a strategic planning process that resulted in a new strategic vision for the college, “It’s Our Wofford.”
 At the same time that the college unveiled the new strategic vision, Samhat announced a gift from alumnus Jerry Richardson '59 to begin to implement a major component of the strategic vision, a new arts center.
 The Rosalind Sallenger Richardson Center for the Arts, which opened in 2017, filled a significant gap in the college’s fine arts offerings.
 A few weeks later, Richardson announced a subsequent gift, the Jerry Richardson Indoor Stadium.
 Opening in the fall of 2017, the new indoor stadium replaced Benjamin Johnson Arena as the home of men’s and women’s basketball and volleyball.
 The men’s basketball team won Southern Conference championships in 2010, 2011, 2014, and 2015, earning a spot in each of those years in the NCAA Division I tournament and bringing national attention to the college.